ibm-cloud-docs/vpc/building-custom-os.md

     - Tx-checksum is supported

 ## Linux Kernel Build Options
-The following kernel options are required when building a Linux operating system for IBM Cloud.
+The following kernel options are required when you build a Linux operating system for {{site.data.keyword.cloud}}.

 - CONFIG_ETHERNET = y
   - Ethernet driver support